blackbaud/skyux-monorepo-playground/libs/components/errors/README.md

-# components-errors
+# errors

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-errors` to execute the unit tests.
+Run `nx test errors` to execute the unit tests.